ethankhall/quorra/docs/src/plugins.md

 # Plugins

-`/dev/null` works on plugins.
+Quorra works on plugins.
 The app itself, is very dump, _you_ are the one who makes it intelligent.

-In order to allow develoeprs to work with their own use-cases, `/dev/null` provides three plugins:
+In order to allow develoeprs to work with their own use-cases, Quorra provides three plugins:

 - [Static Content](./plugin/static-response.md)
 - [Lua](./plugin/lua.md)